Your Respiratory Health Matters To Us

 If your child has been diagnosed with bronchiolitis or RSV, please ask your physician for a referral to our Respiratory Outpatient Clinic for additional treatment.

-If you or your family members have any need for respiratory therapies or treatments, the team at North Canyon Medical Center is ready to care for you.
+If you or your family members have any need for respiratory therapies or treatments, we are here for you.